tjandrayana/proctors-aut/README.md

 This is an automation that will help to run the proctor Gojek commands in parallels.

+Currently there are 2 commands that provided :
+1. Describe Instances
+2. Delete VM

 ## Prerequisite

 - Proctor Gojek